mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 - Inclusion as Participation [@black-hawkins_achievement_2008; @black-hawkins_classroom_2012] -
 - Etc -->

-## Research Questions - April 2024
+## Research Questions Nov 2024

-~1.
-What pedagogical tools and processes are available to support novices to overcome barriers to participation in game coding processes?~

-1. What ~barriers~ contradictions arose in participation in this research's game coding processes and what pedagogical tools and processes are available to address these contradictions?
+    1. What contradictions arose in participation in this research’s game coding processes and how were they addressed?
-2. How can game design patterns support the development of coding practices with novices?
+    2. How can game design patterns support the development of computational fluency in novices?
     3. How can learners build agency in an evolving community of game makers?